• Skip to primary navigation

 Easy Marie Rose Sauce

-Published: Sep 17, 2021 · Modified: Sep 17, 2021 by Dannii · This post may contain affiliate links · 19 Comments
+Nov 19, 2024 · Written by Dannii Martin · This post may contain affiliate links which earn us commissions if purchases are made · 23 Comments

-19 shares
+160 shares

-• 2
+• 40

-Jump to Recipe Print Recipe
+Jump to Recipe

 Easy Marie Rose sauce with a text title overlay.

 A classic sauce recipe that totally transforms a homemade prawn cocktail.
-A simple mixture of mayonnaise, ketchup, lemon juice and Worcestershire Sauce with a Tabasco kick, this sauce has a serious amount of flavour.
+A simple mixture of mayonnaise, ketchup, lemon juice and Worcestershire Sauce with a Tabasco kick, this prawn cocktail sauce has a serious amount of flavour.
 Marie Rose sauce is the perfect accompaniment to seafood and takes just minutes to make.

 A glass of prawn cocktail topped with chopped chives.

-If you have had a prawn cocktail, then you can had this sauce before.
-Whilst you could just open a jar of sauce, it's so easy to make yourself and it will taste 10 times better.
-Made with ingredients that you probably already have in your fridge, if you are making your own prawn cocktail, then go the extra mile and make your own Marie Rose sauce.
+If you have had a prawn cocktail, then you can had this cocktail sauce before.
+Whilst you could just open a jar of seafood sauce, it's so easy to make yourself and it will taste 10 times better.

 Jump to:

-• How to serve Marie Rose Sauce
+• How to Serve Marie Rose Sauce

 • Frequently Asked Questions

-• More sauce recipes
+• More Sauce Recipes

 • Recipe